bitfocus/companion-module-renewedvision-propresenter/HELP.md

 If you chose to also enable the stage display app option in ProPresenter preferences (so your StreamDeck can display "Video Countdown" timers) then you can also select "Yes" for the configuration field "Connect to StageDisplay (Only required for video countdown timer)" and enter the stage display password.

 N.B.
-At the time of writing this module, there is a bug in ProPresenter 6 where if you choose to enter a Port number for the stage display app - it will actually ingore it and use the "main" network port you recorded in step 8 above.
+At the time of writing this module, there is a bug in ProPresenter 6 where if you choose to enter a Port number for the stage display app - it will actually ignore it and use the "main" network port you recorded in step 8 above.

 # Commands